-Before you learn how to build a campfire you first need to learn the right fuel to use.
+Before you learn how to start a campfire you first need to learn the right fuel to use.

 We’re looking for dry wood; wet wood will be difficult to burn and releases a ton of smoke.
 Kiln dried wood is the go-to choice when you’re buying firewood, but when you’re in the backcountry selecting your firewood becomes a more complicated procedure.

 When at a campsite, purchase firewood from the camp store or from a nearby location.
 Many homeowners sell firewood at roadside stands near campgrounds.
 Box stores will also have sacks of firewood for sale.

 In the backcountry you’ll need to find your own.
 Always select dry, dead wood that’s on the ground.
 In many forests it is illegal to remove dead wood from trees, so limit your selection to what you find on the ground.